ESA-VirES/Swarm-VRE/docs/notebooks_preface.rst

 .. note::

-  The following pages are generated from the notebooks hosted at https://github.com/Swarm-DISC/Swarm_notebooks - they are also `viewable with nbviewer <https://nbviewer.jupyter.org/github/Swarm-DISC/Swarm_notebooks>`_.
+  The following pages are generated from the notebooks hosted at https://github.com/Swarm-DISC/Swarm_notebooks

+  The notebooks are also `browseable on Treebeard <https://treebeard.io/admin/Swarm-DISC/Swarm_notebooks/staging>`_

   They can be explored interactively on the VRE: